Invoiced/docs/accounting/quickbooks-online.md

 The QuickBooks Online integration ships with the following capabilities:

-- Importing outstanding invoices from QuickBooks Online
+- Bi-directional sync with QuickBooks Online
-- Importing contacts from QuickBooks Online
+- New data from QuickBooks Online is synced once per hour
-- Writing invoices generated on Invoiced to QuickBooks Online
+- Transactions generated on Invoiced post to QuickBooks Online in real-time
-- Reconciling payments received on Invoiced to QuickBooks Online
+- Import tool to bring customers and historical transactions from QuickBooks Online
-- Syncing payments recorded on QuickBooks Online to Invoiced
-- Most data flows happen in real-time

 [![QuickBooks Online Data Flow](/docs/img/qbo-object-mapping.png)](/docs/img/qbo-object-mapping.png)